MaartenDesnouck/google-apps-script/README.md

 $ gas status
 ````

+# Config

-For advanced users there is the option to configure gas to use .gs as local extension or use a custom Google OAuth2 client to do API requests
+For advanced users there is the option to configure gas to use .gs as local extension or use a custom Google OAuth2 client to do the API requests

 ```
-$ gas config [-e][-i][-r]
+$ gas config [--export][-import][--reset] [configFile.json]
 ```

 # Examples